-As the nights close in there’s no better way to beat the winter chill than a visit to a cosy winter inn – here are some of our favourites…
+As the nights close in there’s no better way to beat the winter chill than a visit to one of Britain’s best cosy winter pubs – here are some of our favourites…

-Picture the scene: after a brisk walk along an ancient trail you see the glow of a welcoming tavern in the distance, just the impetus you need to complete that final leg.
+Picture the scene: after a brisk walk along an ancient trail you see the glow of one of Britain’s best and most welcoming cosy winter pubs in the distance, just the impetus you need to complete that final leg.
 On arrival a friendly face, some home-cooked fare and a well-stocked bar greet you, just as they have met travellers for centuries.

 This is not mere fantasy but the reality at many of our ancient inns, which, although they may no longer be held to ransom by bandits or used for illicit trysts between secret lovers (at least not all of the time), still maintain much of their old charm, from low-slung ceilings, to discreet nooks and crannies and, of course, ale aplenty.